michaelbull/kotlin-result/README.md

 #### Coroutine Support

-Use of coroutines within a `binding` block requires an additional dependency:
+Use of suspending functions within a `binding` block requires an additional dependency:

 ```kotlin
 dependencies {